omichelsen/ole.michelsen.dk/blog/wp-content/plugins/wp-footnotes/readme.txt

 Contributors: drzax
 Tags: footnotes, post, posts, notes, reference, formatting, referencing, bibliography Requires at least: 2.0
-Tested up to: 3.0.1
+Tested up to: 3.4.2
-Stable tag: 4.2
+Stable tag: 4.2.2

 Allows post authors to easily add and manage footnotes in posts.

 == Description ==

-Easily add footnotes or sidenotes to any post using a simple mark-up which degrades (kind of) gracefully in the event that for some horrifying reason this plugin nolonger works.
+Easily add footnotes to any post using a simple mark-up which degrades (kind of) gracefully in the event that for some horrifying reason this plugin no longer works.

 == Installation ==

+WordPress should take care of this for you if you install it via the admin area, but if you want to do it manually, go ahead with the instructions below.

 1. Upload the `wp-footnotes` folder and all it's contents to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.